 When properly implemented and executed, performance management systems can transform organizations into ultra-competitive, lean, mean fighting machines.
 For example, General Electric’s CEO Jack Welch managed to revolutionize GE by directing the efforts of more than 200,000 employees towards a singular goal; to be the best that they can be.

-As quoted by Mark Twain, “Facts are stubborn but statistics are much more pliable” although antiquated, this quote highlights a common problem inherent in many performance management systems.
-Instead of being treated as a means to an end, data collected is instead being used as the end all and the be all.
+As quoted by Mark Twain, “Facts are stubborn but statistics are much more pliable”.
+Although antiquated, this quote highlights a common problem inherent in many performance management systems.
+Instead of being treated as a means to an end, the data collected is instead being used as the end-all and the be-all.

 The above situation highlights why organizations should not be wholly reliant on raw data collection as metrics alone are not indicative of the larger problem.
 Instead, data collected should be used as the basis for further investigation i.e. realizing that a problem exists and looking into solving it using other methods.

 Problems change and evolve with time and so do your employees.
 A performance metric that was able to address dropping work turnaround times may not be as relevant a year later, after all, has been said and done.
 The fluid nature of today’s competitive economy means that HR professionals and organizations need to be on the ball so as to not become complacent.

 In order to remain up-to-date, performance audits should be conducted annually or even bi-annually.
 These checks allow the organization to identify and eliminate potentially outdated benchmarks that are no longer relevant and replace them with more effective performance metrics.